davidtys/ruby_curate_tumblr/README.md

 #### Result

-At the end you must have this codes :
+At the end you must have these codes :

     consumer_key: XX
     consumer_secret: XX